ansys/pyansys-sound/doc/source/user_guide.rst

     my_server = connect_to_or_start_server()

-If the environment variable ``ANSRV_DPF_SOUND_PORT`` is set (default value should be ``6780``), PyAnsys Sound shall attempt to connect to a server located in a Docker container.
+If the environment variable ``ANSRV_DPF_SOUND_PORT`` is set (default value should be ``6780``), PyAnsys Sound attempts to connect to a server located in a Docker container.

-If the environment variable is **not** specified, PyAnsys Sound shall try to start a local server.
+If the environment variable is **not** specified, PyAnsys Sound tries to start a local server.

 More information about local and remote DPF Servers: `getting started with DPF servers`_.